 - Tattoos and permanent make-up

-- A bullet or shrapnel in your body, or ever worked around grinding metal, or had metal removed from your eye
+- A bullet or shrapnel in your body, had metal removed from your eye or ever worked around grinding metal

-- If you might be pregnant or suspect you may be pregnant.
+- Any possibility that you may be pregnant or suspect you may be pregnant

-- Depending on the part of the body being examined, a contrast material may be used to enhance the visibility of certain tissues or blood vessels.
+Depending on the part of the body being examined, a contrast material called gadolinium may be used to enhance the visibility of certain tissues or blood vessels.
 A small needle is placed in your arm or hand vein and a saline solution IV drip will run through the intravenous line to prevent clotting.
-About two-thirds of the way through the exam, the contrast material is injected.
+About two-thirds of the way into your exam, the contrast material is injected.